jhuang10/gemini-jobcoin/README.md

 	response body: {"status": "OK"}

 ##### Query the all transactions endpoint to see the transactions between the "HOUSE ADDRESS" and the destination address
-	request type: POST
+	request type: GET
 	request uri: http://jobcoin.gemini.com/garbage-renewal/api/transactions

 will be easier to see from: https://jobcoin.gemini.com/garbage-renewal under the section Transactions.
-It will take a couple of refreshes because the transactions from "HOUSE ADDRESS" to destination addresses are broken up into chunks and sent a different times in the future.
+It will take a couple of refreshes because the transactions from "HOUSE ADDRESS" to the destination addresses are broken up into chunks and sent a different times in the future.